-Inclusive:
+Inclusive: We recognise the diversity of views and work

-We recognise the diversity of views and work towards an understanding of issues and concerns.
+towards an understanding of issues and concerns.
 We will ensure that the level of involvement reflects the importance of the issues and will provide feedback.

-Appropriate:
+Appropriate: We recognise that our diverse community has

-We recognise that our diverse community has different needs and provide equity of access to the process where practicable.
-We understand that specific groups/individuals are underrepresented within the planning process and will try to ensure that these less vocal members of our community are consulted.
+different needs and provide equity of access to the process where practicable.
+We understand that specific groups/individuals are underspressed within the planning process and will represented within the planning process and will try to ensure that these less vocal members of our community are consulted.

-Efficiency:
+Efficiency: We manage participation in a cost-effective

-We manage participation in a cost-effective manner, using existing networks, structures and means of communication where possible; meeting the time frames agreed.
+manner, using existing networks, structures and means of communication where possible; meeting the time frames agreed.